Patrice Lumumba: Kasa-Vubu's revocation order

 President Kasa-Vubu began fearing a Lumumbist coup d'état would take place.
 (Note: There is sufficient evidence to suggest that Lumumba was growing impatient with the Parliamentary system and was seeking alternatives to achieve his agenda.
 At the same time, he did not begin to plan for a coup until he grew suspicious of his opponents' intentions to depose him.)
 On the evening of 5 September, Kasa-Vubu announced over radio that he had dismissed Lumumba and six of his ministers from the government for the massacres in South Kasai and for involving the Soviets in the Congo.
 Upon hearing the broadcast, Lumumba went to the national radio station, which was under UN guard.
 Though they had been ordered to bar Lumumba's entry, the UN troops allowed the prime minister in, as they had no specific instructions to use force against him.
 Lumumba denounced his dismissal over the radio as illegitimate, and in turn labelled Kasa-Vubu a traitor and declared him deposed.
 Kasa-Vubu had not declared the approval of any responsible ministers of his decision, making his action legally invalid.
-(Note: Article 22 of the Loi Fondamentale read, "The President names and revokes the Prime Minister."
+(Note: Article 22 of the Loi Fondamentale reads, "The President names and revokes the Prime Minister."
 There was no elaboration on the point, and nowhere else in the document were the nature or limits of the power explained, including whether or not parliamentary approval was necessary.
 However, it was stipulated that any action undertaken by the President had to be countersigned by a minister responsible to Parliament.
 This provision was interpreted to extend to Kasa-Vubu's order.)
 Lumumba noted this in a letter to Hammarskjöld and a radio broadcast at 05:30 on 6 September.
 Later that day Kasa-Vubu managed to secure the countersignatures to his order of Albert Delvaux, Minister Resident in Belgium, and Justin Marie Bomboko, Minister of Foreign Affairs.
-With them, he announced again his dismissal of Lumumba and six other ministers at 16:00 over Brazzaville radio.
+With them, he announced his dismissal of Lumumba and six other ministers at 16:00 over Brazzaville radio.